-UPDATED WITH EU ROAMING RULES IMPLEMENTED JUNE 2017.
 Are you overwhelmed with what to do with your cell phone in Europe on your upcoming trip?
 Should you keep your U.S. carrier or get a SIM card?
 Should you get a local or global SIM card?
 If you’re renting a car, should you get GPS?
 You’ve heard about offline maps, but how do they work?
 You know data is..

 You have a U.S. cell phone and plan to travel to Europe soon.
 You don’t love the idea of spending half of your time looking for free wifi.
 You want to be able to wander the streets of Paris thanks to Google Maps or post real-time shots of your tasty gelato in Rome on Instagram.

 You’ve probably heard that you can save money using your cell phone when you travel abroad by changing your SIM card.
 But your phone must be unlocked to change your SIM card.
 Unlocking your cell phone can be easier than you think, especially if you have Verizon.

 If you have an upcoming trip outside the country, you’ve probably realized that using data while abroad can be pricey.
 This article will help you understand how much data you typically use and then provide 14 helpful tips to reduce data usage when you travel.

-UPDATED WITH NEW EU ROAMING RULES IMPLEMENTED JUNE 2017.
 If you have an upcoming trip and are trying to figure out what’s best SIM card for Europe, read this guide!
 And if you’re not sure what a SIM card even is, click here to learn more.
-There are two types of SIM cards.
-Each country has its own “local” SIM cards..
+UPDATED WITH NEW EU ROAMING RULES IMPLEMENTED JUNE 2017.